 i-STEM at Idaho State University

-This year the i-STEM Institute at Idaho State University (ISU) in Pocatello will be June 16-19, 2020.
+The i-STEM Institute at Idaho State University (ISU) in Pocatello has been postponed until June 2021.
 Over these four days, participants attend a workshop strand, participate in general sessions with keynote speakers and network with other educators.
 Participants leave with a kit of materials related to the workshop strand they attend, ready to implement what they have learned into their teaching environments.
 This professional development opportunity is open to formal and informal educators.

 Participants are encouraged to attend i-STEM with colleagues from their own school, district or organization to work on building partnerships during workshop sessions.